aklump/live_dev_porter/documentation/source/README.md

 - Open _.live_dev_porter/config.local.yml_ and ...; be sure to ignore this file in SCM.
 - Try it out with `./bin/live_dev_porter SOME_COMMAND`

-## Requirements

-You must have [Cloudy](https://github.com/aklump/cloudy) installed on your system to install this package.

 ## Installation

 The installation script above will generate the following structure where `.` is your repository root.